Community Resources

 777 W. Hillside Ave.
 Prescott 928.277.0092

 Everyone Welcome.
-Simple registration, no paperwork or verifications.
+Simple registration, ID required.

 Supplemental Nutrition Assistance Program (SNAP)